manhtdxxx/batch-pipeline-via-lakehouse/README.md

 python run_pipeline.py
 ```

-The pipeline performs the following stages:
+💡 The pipeline performs the following stages:
+1. **Fetch Data** – Query the Gold layer tables in Lakehouse through Trino to retrieve the refined dataset for ML.
-1. **Preprocessing** – Clean and transform the raw data into a format suitable for training.
+2. **Preprocessing** – Clean and transform the raw data into a format suitable for training.
-2. **Training** – Train a model (e.g., LSTM) using the preprocessed data.
+3. **Training** – Train a model (e.g., LSTM) using the preprocessed data.
-3. **Evaluation** – Evaluate the model on validation/test data and generate a classification report.
+4. **Evaluation** – Evaluate the model on validation/test data and generate a classification report.
-4. **Model Comparison** – Compare models registered in MLflow and pick the best-performing one for production deployment.
+5. **Model Comparison** – Compare models registered in MLflow and pick the best-performing one for production deployment.

+> ⚠️ Right now, everything runs in one go via `run_pipeline.py`.
+If I were to do it properly with Airflow, I would split each stage into a separate DAG task.
+Each task would persist intermediate results (e.g., preprocessed data, trained model) temporarily on MinIO.
+This way, tasks can be retried independently without rerunning the entire pipeline, making it more robust and maintainable.

 ![Registered Model](readme/registered_model.png)